Tigers Eye: Properties, Facts and Photos

 Pseudomorph literally means 'false form'.

-Many articles still claim the crocidolite has been replaced with quartz, but this in-depth study concludes otherwise.
+Many articles still claim that crocidolite has been replaced with quartz, but this detailed and respected study proves otherwise.

-The thought of asbestos being present in tigers eye often causes concern, but the danger from this mineral comes from inhaling its dust or fibres.
-In tigers eye, the crocidolite is locked deep within the quartz, so poses no risk.
+The thought of asbestos being present often causes concern, but the danger comes from inhaling its dust or fibres.
+In tigers eye, the crocidolite is locked deep within the quartz, so presents no risk.

 Asbestos was widely used on an industrial scale until the year 2000.
-It only becomes dangerous when microscopic fibres break away, become airborne and are breathed in.
-That's simply not possible when handling a tigers eye stone because the asbestos fibres are encapsulated within the quartz.
+It only becomes dangerous when microscopic fibres break away, become airborne and are inhaled.
+That's simply not possible when handling a solid piece of tigers eye stone because the asbestos fibres are encapsulated within the quartz.

-It's worth noting that malachite is an ore of copper so its dust is highly toxic.
+It's worth noting that malachite is an ore of copper, so its dust is highly toxic.
 The microscopic crystalline silica particles in the mineral quartz are also dangerous if inhaled.
-Silicosis is a serious lung disease caused by inhaling these fine particles.
+Silicosis is a serious lung disease caused by inhaling these particles.

 In fact, the dust or fibres from many minerals can be hazardous, but that doesn't mean they're dangerous to handle.
 They only become a health hazard when being cut, sanded or drilled.